tpetsas/DSXpp/README.md

 Once that's  done, the DualSense Controller should auto connect to the App.

 In order to use the API, make sure to switch to either DSX v2:
-* steps here...
+* There should be a button on the top left of the app

-or DSX v3.1 (BETA at the time of writing)
+or DSX v3.1 (BETA at the time of writing) — **recommended**
-* steps here...
+* Follow the instructions here: [DSX — How to Switch Branch on Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=3330635677)

-*DSX v3 is not supported!*
+*DSX v3.0 is not supported!*

 Before getting started with DSX++, ensure your runtime environment meets the following requirements: